MilakeSuraj/animated_confirm_dialog/README.md

 | **`isFlip`**                 | Enables a 3D flip animation when the dialog is shown.            | `false`                               |
 | **`dismissible`**            | Controls whether the dialog can be dismissed by tapping outside. | `true`                                |

+## Licence

+This project is licensed under the MIT License.
+You can view the full license in the [LICENSE](LICENSE) file.

 ## Support the Library

 You can support the library by: